Frankalexej/lffl/README.md

 3. Ideaology for combining small files into one:
     - Loading time using pickle: 55.0732 seconds
     - Loading time from individual files: 181.1897 seconds
-    - This poses the question of whether we really need to cut them (😢)
+    - This poses the question of whether we really need to cut them (😢) -> not really that important though.
+Let's stick to cutting.
+(Because we have multiprocessing during reading)
 4. aaa